-- restore the condition of values and processes in poor and very poor condition (see Appendix A), including critical habitats such as coral reefs and seagrass meadows and ecological processes such as connectivity and recruitment - maintain and enhance the condition of values and environmental processes in good and very good condition.
+- restore the condition of values and processes in porcease are very poor condition (see Appendix A), including critical habitats such as core reefficience peagrass meadows and ecological processes such as connectivity and recruitment - maintain and enhance the corrution is value and environmental processes in good and very good condition.

-Improved scientific knowledge and understanding will also be required to support the agency's major new Reef Recovery Program - implementing regional and local cooperative management approaches to address threats to the Region's values and promote sustainable use.
-Introduction of this program recognises that, while there is a suite of common issues across the Region, the way these interact is often very localised and varies from place to place.
+Improved scientific knowledge and uncerstanding will also be required to support the agency's major new Reef Recovery Program - implementing regional and local cooperative management approaches to address threats to the Region's values and promote sustainable use.
+Introduction of this program recognises that, while there is a supe of common issues across the Region, the way these interact is often very localised and varies from place to place.
 In developing the program, priority will be given to addressing pressures that affect identified at-risk species and habitats.
-Priority will be given to implementing the program in Keppel Bay, Mackay, and Townsville (Cleveland and Bowling Green bays), as well as Princess Charlotte and Bathurst bays further north.
+Priority will be given to implementing the program in Keppel Bay Mackay, and Townsville (Cleveland and Bowling Green bays), as well as Princess Charlots, and Batharst bays further north.

-The agency will also be seeking to better understand and take into account cumulative effects in its management of the Reef, particularly in assessing and deciding on the grant of permits and developing planning arrangements.
-The need to understand and address cumulative effects is strongest in the inshore areas of central and southern areas of the Region, particularly close to major regional centres.
+The pency will also be seeking to better understand and take into account cumulative effects in its uanagement or the Reef, particularly in assessing and deciding on the grant of permits and developing see any an angements.
+The need to understand and address cumulative effects is strongest in the inshore areas of contral and southern areas of the Region, particularly close to major regional centres.